 2. Click Edit next to Google review setting

 4. Provide URL to customer to edit their review

-Alternatively, they can re-do their review by finding your Google My Business information via a Google search.
+Alternatively, they can re-do their review by finding your Google Business Profile information via a Google search.
 Ask your customer to do a Google search for your company, and on the sidebar where they would normally leave a review, they will find a button that reads, “Edit your review”.
 They can then change their review and star rating by clicking there.

 5 Best Practices for Lead Follow-up